giuseppe-tanzi/CombinatorialVLSI/README.md

 overlaps with any other, and the height of the plate is minimized.

-There are also many variant of this problem, but we considered the one in which each circuit can also be placed after a rotation of 90 degrees, so basically with width and height exchanged.
+There are also many variant of this problem, but we considered the one in which each circuit can also be placed after a rotation of 90°, so basically with width and height exchanged.

 In this repository you can find four solution for this problem which use four different approaches: